GenericMappingTools/gmt/doc/rst/source/supplements/meca/pscoupe.rst

 -----------

-**pscoupe** reads data values from *files* [or standard input] and generates PostScript code that will plot symbols, lines or polygons on a cross-section.
+**pscoupe** reads data values from *files* [or standard input] and will plot symbols, lines or polygons on a cross-section.
 Focal mechanisms may be specified and require additional columns of data.
-The PostScript code is written to standard output.

 Unless |-Q| is used, new file is created with the new coordinates (**x**, **y**) and the mechanism (from lower focal half-sphere for